cha87de/clouds-exercises/ex-6/lesson-rancher.md

 Starting the rancher hosts will take some time.
 You can follow the process: the virtual machines will be created, Docker will be installed, Rancher agents will be installed, and several predefined containers like healthchecker, or scheduler will be started.
 When the hosts are up, you can browse through the utilisation metrics and the deployed containers in the web dashboard.
 When selecting single containers, you get get statistics about this container only, its even possible to get execution shells into containers from the dashboard.

-Finally install the Rancher CLI tool inside the virtual machine:
+Finally install the Rancher CLI tool inside the rancher VM:

 ```
 wget -O rancher.tar.gz \